LaunchCode-Education-Archived/gis-devops-OLD/studios/elasticsearch2/README.md

 You need to set up a data mapping in your new index and import the data.

-Get the `elasticsearch-starter` branch from the [Airwaze repo](https://gitlab.com/LaunchCodeTraining/airwaze-studio) on Gitlab.
-We’ve written a little script for you to index the data from the `Airport.csv`.
+Check out the `elasticsearch-starter` branch from the [Airwaze repo](https://gitlab.com/LaunchCodeTraining/airwaze-studio) on Gitlab.
+We’ve written a script for you to index the data from the `Airport.csv`.
 Take a look at `upload-airports.rb` in the root directory of your project.
 As you can see, the script is reading in the airport file one line at a time, manipulating the data into the correct format, and using cURL to index the data, just like we’ve been doing it manually.

+### Importing data locally

 You can test this script against your local Elasticsearch cluster: